 The issue returned in January 2013 when the second contingent payment was due.
 Based on calculations according to the WTC Captive's appellate position, \$3.8 million was due in 2013 out of the possible \$5 million in contingent payments under the Amended SPA.
 The parties reached agreement that the WTC Captive would pay the actual plaintiffs' portion of this \$3.8 million, or about \$2.85 million, according to the terms of the Amended SPA, setting aside the attorneys' fees and the remaining \$1.2 million to be addressed according to the results of the appeal.
 The agreement is without prejudice to either side's position in the appeal.
-As a result, another \$3.8 million was placed into the settlement account on January 15, 2013.
+As a result, \$3.8 million was placed into the settlement account on January 15, 2013.
 The amount agreed to for individual plaintiffs, \$2.85 million, was paid out on January 16, 2013 according to instructions from the Allocation Neutral, while fees of about \$950,000 subject to appeal remained in the settlement account.
-The remaining \$1.2 million in dispute was placed into the separate account pending results of the appeal.
-Briefing is complete on the consolidated appeals and a ruling is not anticipated before late 2013.
+The remaining \$1.2 million of the \$5 million was placed into the separate account pending results of the appeal.
+In total, about \$48.7 million has been placed in a separate account relative to the bonus and contingent payment appeals.
+Briefing is complete on the consolidated appeals and oral argument was presented in April 2013.
+Corporate counsel argued on behalf of the WTC Captive and its insureds, and the questions focused on issues of contract interpretation.
+A ruling is expected in 2014.